muggy8/improbable/have-and-havenot/3gQ6l5hb.md

 ## <center>...<center>

-The Memory Warning buzzed relentlessly at my consciousness until I found myself waking up in a stone platform.
+The Memory Alteration Warning buzzed relentlessly at my consciousness until I found myself waking up in the middle of a stone platform.

-I sat myself up to observe my surroundings unsure of what just happened exactly.
+I sat myself up to observe my surroundings unsure of what exactly just happened.

 Everything felt fuzzy and I could barely keep my eyes open.

 My eyelids felt heavy and my body felt the same too.

-It was as if I had been forced to abruptly wake up at an ungodly hour.
+It was as if I had been forced to wake up at an ungodly hour.

 I rubbed my eyes with my hands trying to clear my vision.